aramean/dotnet-mvc-microservice/README.md

-# Simple data-driven CRUD microservice example with ASP.NET Core 3.0
+# Simple microservice example with ASP.NET Core 3.0
 This Project is using Entity Framework Core (EFC), Dependency Injection (DI),

 # Architecture